JB-26/website-portfolio/src/blog/2022-05-18-ios-icon-book.md

 The book is written by [Michael Flarup](https://flarup.co), who announced the project in 2018 and brought the project to [Kickstarter](https://www.kickstarter.com/projects/flarup/the-ios-app-icon-book/description) in November 2021.
 I thought it was an interesting project so I backed it!
 And a few weeks ago, my copy arrived!

 If you think about it, when you’re viewing applications on the App Store, Google Play Store, or even on the Home Screen on your phone, one of the first things you see is the application icon.
-It’s important that the icon stands out and looks beautiful.
+It’s important that the icon stands out and looks beautiful (because you're going to spend a lot of time looking at the icon once the application is installed).

 So let’s dive in!